stennety/mywebsite/work/print-theme.md

 *	Multi-language support
 *	@media queries to handle print styles

+For more info about the themes features and customisation options available, see my [Print Theme page](https://paulfosterdesign.wordpress.com/printtheme) for more details.
+Print Theme can be found [on the Tumblr Theme Garden](https://www.tumblr.com/theme/30839).

+## Response

 The theme achieved 200+ installs within its first <time datetime="P7D">7 days</time> available and peaked at **450+ installs**.

-For more info about the themes features and customisation options available, see my [Print Theme page](https://paulfosterdesign.wordpress.com/printtheme) for more details.
 I also posted a follow-up of the [theme progress](https://paulfosterdesign.wordpress.com/2011/07/28/print-theme-update/) and the lessons learned during its development, submission and release.
-All Print Theme posts are tagged [#printtheme](https://paulfosterdesign.wordpress.com/tag/printtheme/).
+All [Print Theme](https://paulfosterdesign.wordpress.com/printtheme) posts are tagged [#printtheme](https://paulfosterdesign.wordpress.com/tag/printtheme/).

-Print Theme can be found [on the Tumblr Theme Garden](https://www.tumblr.com/theme/30839).

-Update: I have [migrated from Tumblr](https://paulfosterdesign.wordpress.com/2016/12/17/paulfosterdesign-on-wordpress-com/) to a WordPress.com blog of the same username.